kvnptl/KevinPatelRnD/bash_scripts/EXPERIMENT_TRACKER_HRFuser.md

     - For only camera
     - For camera + lidar (understand how to do this?)
     - For camera + radar
+- Check experiment tracker sheet for more TODOs
 ##################################################################################

 ### DONE